dmerthe/empyric/README.md

 For more details, [read the docs](https://empyric.readthedocs.io/en/latest/).

-Empyric, at its most basic level, is an easy to use Python interface for communication with and controlling scientific instruments, such as digital multimeters, digital oscilloscopes, and power supplies.
+Empyric, at its most basic level, is an easy-to-use Python interface for communication with and controlling laboratory instruments, such as digital multimeters, oscilloscopes, and power supplies.
 On top of that is a general purpose experiment-building architecture, which allows the user to combine process control, measurements and data plotting in a highly customizable fashion, using a straightforward "runcard" formalism, which additionally serves the purpose of experiment documentation.

-The preferred method of installing Empyric is via pip:
+Empyric can be installed with pip:
 ```commandline
 pip install empyric
 ```